 Needless to say, I’m not it’s biggest fan.
 With that said, I’ve opened up to using it for transactions but not as an investment.

-It feels like the 2008 housing bubble all over again – people felt that housing prices will keep rising forever, just like Bitcoin enthusiasts.
+It feels like the 2008 housing bubble all over again – people felt that housing prices would keep rising forever, just like Bitcoin enthusiasts.

 How do you approach your working mode?
 With music?
 Without music?
 Anywhere or dedicated place?